gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    * The 'salt' parameter, if present, has as value the OSCORE Master Salt.

-   * The 'contextId' parameter MUST be present and has as value the Group Identifier (Gid) associated to the group.
+   * The 'contextId' parameter MUST be present and has as value the Group Identifier (Gid) associated to the OSCORE group.

    * The 'rpl' parameter, if present, specifies the OSCORE Replay Window Size and Type value.

    * The 'cs_alg' parameter MUST be present and specifies the algorithm used to countersign messages in the group.
 This parameter takes values from Tables 5 and 6 of {{RFC8152}}.

-   * The 'exp' parameter MUST be present and specifies the expiration time in seconds after which the OSCORE Security Context derived from these parameters is not valid anymore.

 * The 'profile' parameter MUST be present and has value "coap_group_oscore", which is defined in {{ssec-iana-groupcomm-profile-registry}} of this specification.

+* The 'exp' parameter MUST be present and specifies the expiration time in seconds after which the OSCORE Security Context derived from the 'key' parameter is not valid anymore.

 * The 'pub_keys' parameter is present only if the 'get_pub_keys' parameter was present in the join request.
 If present, this parameter includes the public keys of the group members that are relevant to the joining node.
 That is, it includes: i) the public keys of the non-pure listeners currently in the group, in case the joining node is configured (also) as requester; and ii) the public keys of the requesters currently in the group, in case the joining node is configured (also) as listener or pure listener.